LangProc/langproc-2017-cw/debugging/README.md

 In your compiler, you are most likely going to pass your compilation source from stdin.
 To `run` with a file as stdin, call `run <compilation_source.c`.
-To call gdb with a set of command line arguments, add them after the binary in gdb args. eg: `gdb --args ./hello 1 2 3`.
+To call gdb with a set of command line arguments, add them after the binary in gdb args with the `--args` flag. eg: `gdb --args ./hello 1 2 3`.

 There is a lot more you can do with  gdb, like printing variables, calling functions, inserting breakpoints or even manually step through your code.